 -

-Decorate with fresh basil leaves, cut and enjoy warm!
+Top with fresh basil leaves, slice, and enjoy while warm!

 Recipe Notes

-If you have a pizza stone like me, you can put the toppings on the pizza straight away (at the same time you put the tomato sauce) as the pizza will cook much faster on the stone (mine takes about 10 minutes) and the cheese will not burn.
+If you’re using a pizza stone, you can add the toppings at the same time as the tomato sauce.
+The stone helps the pizza cook faster (mine takes about 10 minutes) and prevents the cheese from burning.

 I heard pizza and came running!
 Beautiful clicks and pizza looks absolutely scrumptious!